QiufangMa/Agent-architecture/draft-xxx-nmrg-agent-ndt-arch.md

 Multi-domain orchestrator serves as the top-level coordinator and manages the interactions across different autonomous domains.
-Multi-domain orchestrator may invoke Network Digital Twin to perform functions such as analyze, diagnose, optimize, control, and emulate as per {{?I-D.irtf-network-digital-twin-arch}}.
+Multi-domain orchestrator may invoke Network Digital Twin to perform functions such as analyze, diagnose, optimize, control, and emulate as per {{?I-D.irtf-nmrg-network-digital-twin-arch}}.
 It also provide means to convey user intent to each autonomous domain through a user-facing Graphical User Interface (GUI) or machine-to-machine North Bound Interface (NBI).